 2. A unit established for the purpose of providing command and control of members of the regular Armed Forces receiving medical care as outpatients.

 Qualifying Adult: A person over 18 years of age and, if a blood relative by adoption or marriage, who is of the same or younger generation as the employee; who is residing in the employee's household and has done so for a period of at least 12 months; who has been financially interdependent with the employee for a period of at least 12 months; and who is unmarried or whose marriage is not recognized by the State of Kentucky.
-[See "UofL Eligibility Note" at the end of this section, at paragraph III.P]
+[See "UofL Eligibility Note" at the end of this section.]

 Regimen of continuing treatment: Includes a course of prescription medication (e.g., an antibiotic) or therapy requiring special equipment to resolve or alleviate the health condition.
 A regimen of treatment does not include the taking of over-the-counter medications such as aspirin, antihistamines, or salves, or bed-rest, drinking fluids, exercise, or other similar activities that can be initiated without a visit to a health care provider.